Apply for a New MFDV License and Plan Review at the Same Time

 LICENSE FEES: Annual license fees are listed on our food service fee webpage and are based in part on the county your establishment is located and when you wish to open.
 The division divides the state into 7 licensing districts according to county.
 Licenses expire each year at the following times:

-If you wish to begin operation within six months or less of your expiration date, you are required to pay only a half-year fee.
+If you wish to begin operation within six months or less of your expiration date, a half-year fee applies.

 The division mails renewal reminder notices about 60 days prior to expiration.
-Therefore, if you are applying within this period, we allow you to purchase a license that will authorize you to operate for up to 14 months for 1.5 times the license fee.
-(Unfortunately, this option is NOT currently available for online applications).
-If you apply online within 60 days, or do not opt for the 14-month license, you need to be mindful when your license expires so you can renew before expiration, since the division may not send a reminder.
+If you apply online within 60 days of the expiration date the half year fee still applies.
+Please be mindful when the license expires so you can renew prior to expiration, the division may not send a reminder.

-If you are applying more than six months prior to the expiration date, the full-year fee must be paid.
+If you are applying more than six months prior to the expiration date, the full-year fee applies.

 To assist you in determining the correct fee, the division has provided a license fee calculator.